Georgetown University: Founding

+19th century

 During its early years, Georgetown College suffered from considerable financial strain.
 The Maryland Society of Jesus began its restoration in 1805, and Jesuit affiliation, in the form of teachers and administrators, bolstered confidence in the college.
 The school relied on private sources of funding and the limited profits from local lands which had been donated to the Jesuits.
 To raise money for Georgetown and other schools in 1838, Maryland Jesuits conducted a mass sale of some 272 slaves to two Deep South plantations in Maringouin, Louisiana, from their six in Maryland, ending their slaveholding.

 President James Madison signed into law Georgetown's congressional charter on March 1, 1815, creating the first federal university charter, which allowed it to confer degrees, with the first bachelor's degrees being awarded two years later.

-In 1844, the school received a corporate charter, under the name "The President and Directors of Georgetown College", affording the growing school additional legal rights.
-In response to the demand for a local option for Roman Catholic students, the Medical School was founded in 1851.
+In 1844, the school received a corporate charter under the name "The President and Directors of Georgetown College", affording the growing school additional legal rights.
+In response to the demand for a local option for Catholic students, the Medical School was founded in 1851.

-Post-Civil War expansion

-The U.S. Civil War greatly affected Georgetown as 1,141 students and alumni enlisted in one army or the other, and the Union Army commandeered university buildings.
-By the time of President Abraham Lincoln's May 1861 visit to campus, 1,400 troops were living in temporary quarters there.
-Due to the number of lives lost in the war, enrollment levels remained low until well after the war.
+The American Civil War greatly impacted Georgetown as 1,141 students and alumni enlisted in one army or the other, and the Union army commandeered university buildings in order to defend the national capital from a feared Confederate attack.
+By the time President Abraham Lincoln visited the Georgetown campus in May 1861, 1,400 troops were living in temporary quarters there.
+The number of lives lost in the Civil war caused enrollment levels to remain low until well after the war.
 Only seven students graduated in 1869, down from over 300 in the previous decade.
 When the Georgetown College Boat Club, the school's rowing team, was founded in 1876 it adopted two colors: blue, used for Union uniforms, and gray, used for Confederate uniforms.
-These colors signified the peaceful unity among students.
-Subsequently, the school adopted these as its official colors.
+These colors signified the peaceful existence of students who held various loyalties.

-Enrollment did not recover until during the presidency of Patrick Francis Healy from 1873 to 1881.
-Born in Georgia as a slave by law and mixed-race by ancestry, Healy was the first head of a predominantly white American university of acknowledged African descent.
+Enrollment did not recover until the late 19th century, during the presidency of Patrick Francis Healy from 1873 to 1881.
+Born in Athens, Georgia as a slave by law and mixed-race by ancestry, Healy was the first person of African descent to head a predominantly white American university.
 He identified as Irish Catholic, like his father, and was educated in Catholic schools in the United States and France.
 He is credited with reforming the undergraduate curriculum, lengthening the medical and law programs, and creating the Alumni Association.
 One of his largest undertakings was the construction of a major new building, subsequently named Healy Hall in his honor.
-For his work, Healy is known as the school's "second founder."
+For his work, Healy is known as the school's "second founder".

+In 1870, after the founding of the Law Department, Healy and his successors hoped to bind the professional schools into a university, and focus on higher education.